The Office of Stewardship & Sustainability (OSS) functions as UHN’s strategy portfolio office for operations-improvement initiatives.

 Successful projects require many things: design, availability and involvement of appropriate staff, appropriate data, and astute analysis.
 However, a project’s ultimate value depends largely on how well it is implemented and sustained.

-We use a ‘gamified’ and experience-based learning approach to transition, which could involve role play, simulation, modeling, and participation in a project.
+We use a ‘gamified’ and experience-based learning approach to transition, which could involve role play, simulation, modelling, and participation in a project.
 It’s critical that once a clinical team takes ownership of a project, they understand its mechanics, limits, and tools.

 Current and Ongoing Projects